 Because exploring a city is no fun on an empty stomach, here is a longer list of vegetarian restaurants and cafes in Wellington.

 Weather in Wellington & other travel info

 For the latest update on weather in Wellington, New Zealand (though be warned, it is very unpredictable), check metservice.com.

 For all sorts of useful information on Wellington as travel destination, check wikitravel.org.

 Need travel insurance?

 Still need travel insurance for your upcoming trip to Wellington?
-Here’s why World Nomads is our favorite travel insurance for city trips.
+Here’s why World Nomads is our favorite travel insurance.

 Like our reviews and recommendations of eco-friendly hotels, restaurants, tours and urban adventures in Wellington?
-Share and spread the word!
+Spread the word!